What does financial assistance look like at LuHi?

 Can We Afford a Private School Education?

-While every family’s financial situation is unique, we feel strongly that everyone who chooses a private school education for their child deserves opportunities for help, if needed.
-Tuition assistance is available for everyone and it’s simple to apply.
-We also believe that a model of transparency is best for everyone and as stewards of the resources that God provides, we share with our families how their tuition is used.
-Let’s look at current tuition rates, so there are no surprises.
+While every family’s financial situation is unique, we strive to provide the right amount of assistance to any family in need.
+Tuition assistance is available for everyone, and it’s simple to apply.
+We also believe that a model of transparency is best for everyone, and as stewards of the resources that God provides, we share with our families how their tuition is used.

-You can get the financial aid process started as early as September of your students 8th grade year by visiting our FACTS application page.
-Here, you can easily complete and upload the information required in one central location, rather than filling out a new form for each opportunity.
-You can also save your progress and return to it at your convenience.
+You can get the financial aid process started as early as September of your student's 8th grade year by visiting our FACTS application page.
+Here, you can easily complete and upload the information required in one central location.
+You can also save your progress and return to complete it later at your convenience.

 - A copy of IRS Federal Form 1040, 1040A or 1040-EZ, your most recent Federal income tax return, supporting schedules, and business returns.